-Note that typically, EHS has 3M respirators available for fit testing.
+EHS has 3M reusable respirators available for fit testing.
 If you have a different make, it may not be possible to have your respirator fit-tested.

 Qualitative Fit Testing

-- Students should first contact Student Health Services for an appointment for N95 fit testing, as they offer this service for students at no charge.
+- Students should first contact their Faculty or School for an appointment through the Student Wellness Hub for N95 fit testing, as they offer this service for students at no charge.